4d/docs/docs/FormObjects/picturePopupMenu_overview.md

 ---
 ## Overview

 A picture pop-up menu is a pop-up menu that displays a two-dimensional array of pictures.
 A picture pop-up menu can be used instead of a [picture button](pictureButton_overview.md).
 The creation of the picture to use with a picture pop-up menu is similar to the creation of a picture for a picture button.
-The concept is the same as for [Button Grids](buttonGrid_overview.md), except that the graphic is used as a pop-up menu instead of a form object.
+The concept is the same as for [button grids](buttonGrid_overview.md), except that the graphic is used as a pop-up menu instead of a form object.

 ## Using picture pop-up menus

-To create a picture pop-up menu, you need to refer to a picture.
+To create a picture pop-up menu, you need to [refer to a picture](properties_Picture.md#pathname).
 The following example allows you to select the interface language by selecting it from a picture pop-up menu.
 Each language is represented by the corresponding flag:

 ![](assets/en/FormObjects/picturePopupMenu_example.png)

+### Programming

+You can manage picture pop-up menus using methods.
+As with [button grids](buttonGrid_overview.md), variables associated with picture pop-up menus are set to the value of the selected element in the picture pop-up menu.
+If no element is selected, the value is 0.
+Elements are numbered, row by row, from left to right starting with the top row.

 ### Goto page